 Indigenous Community Radio in Guatemala

-In 2012, the Clinic filed a petition with the Inter-American Commission on Human Rights on behalf of indigenous community radio stations in Guatemala alleging violations of the rights to freedom of expression and culture and the principle of non-discrimination.
-After continued government raids of several of these stations, the Clinic filed a request for precautionary measures.
+In 2012, the Clinic filed a petition (Spanish version) with the Inter-American Commission on Human Rights on behalf of indigenous community radio stations in Guatemala alleging violations of the rights to freedom of expression and culture and the principle of non-discrimination.
+After continued government raids of several of these stations, the Clinic filed a request for precautionary measures (Spanish Version) in 2015.
 This case remains pending.

 In the News

 Tribes in New England Stand Their Ground (June 2014) (video of this event below)

 Collaborating with Tribal Members to Draft Court Rules (January 2014)